TITLE 6 PRIMARY AND SECONDARY EDUCATION

 intervention for students who demonstrate a need for educational support for

-shall have access to layer 1, 2, and 3 interventions without a need to convene
+access to layer-1, -2, and -3 interventions without a need to convene a SAT

-a SAT team or a referral to special education or related services.
-At any layer, a referral from a parent, a
+team or a referral to special education or related services.
+At any layer, a parent may request initial

 requiring special education and related service, in accordance with 6.31.2.10